 Sleepy Hollow Refreshments

-First, you can get the craziest waffle sandwiches: fresh fruit waffle sandwiches, sweet and spicy chicken waffle sandwiches, and even a breakfast egg and cheese waffle sandwich.
+First, you can get the craziest waffle sandwiches here!
+Imagine fresh fruit waffle sandwiches, sweet and spicy chicken waffle sandwiches, and even a breakfast egg and cheese waffle sandwich!
 This is one of the best snacks at Disney World and you shouldn’t miss it!
+Some say that the best breakfast at Magic Kingdom can only come from Sleep Hollow, so make sure to try a sandwich and make that distinction for yourself!

-If you’re a fan of tater tots, the Friar’s Nook may be the Magic Kingdom restaurant that you’ve been searching for.
+If you’re a fan of tater tots, the Friar’s Nook may be one of the best Magic Kingdom restaurants you’ve been searching for.
 Practically everything on the menu consists of large portions and tater tots (with the exception of the creamy bacon macaroni and cheese – although they provide a tater tot version of that as well).

 The loaded buffalo chicken tots and the brat and tots are both crowd favorites.
 While the original brat and tots are delicious, the vegan version is equally as tasty and filling.